Figuring out the right price to charge your clients is one of the first challenges you come across as a beginning

-So, the first and the most logical method to price your services is to create a budget for your expenses and find out how much you need to charge to reach your budget goal in each month.
+So, the first and the most logical method to price your services is to create a budget for your expenses and find out how much you need to charge to reach your budget goal each month.

 For example, let’s imagine that you need $2,000 to cover all your expenses each month.
 If you work 8 hours for 5 days a week, you’ll have 40 work hours per week and a total of 160 work hours per month to earn your budget total.

 First, multiply your budget cost by 3X.
 This is to help you earn a profit and to ensure that you don’t have to work the entire 160 hours to meet your budget.
 And then divide that total amount by 160 (your total monthly work hours). ($6,000 / 160 = $38)

 The ideal price for your hourly rate is $38.
 With this method, you’ll have the freedom to work on the projects of your choice and have enough wiggle room for negotiations.

 #2 Browse Freelance Websites